 Provide road signage within AGYC that conforms to Federal and state standards established by the Manual for Uniform Traffic Control Devices (MUTCD).

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.
 R&D provides recommendations for maintenance of:

 Roads and rights-of-way.